Our Commitment to Your Privacy

 Name, address, phone number, and fax number - to provide quality, responsive service; to issue donation receipts for income tax purposes; to send thank you communications; and to report and communicate about our program results and how donor financial support is making a difference.

-E-mail address - to communicate program results, funding needs, opportunities to volunteer or to give, special events, and other similar information to donors and other supporters, through cost-effective e-newsletters or permission-based e- mail messages.
+E-mail address - to issue donation receipts for income tax purposes, to communicate program results, funding needs, opportunities to volunteer or to give, special events, and other similar information to donors and other supporters, through cost-effective e-newsletters or permission-based e- mail messages.

 Date of birth - to communicate opportunities to volunteer or to give, special events, and other similar information deemed to be of interest to individuals within certain age groups, and to conduct aggregate demographic analyses of our donors.